Seneca River (New York): Ecology and environmental issues

 Below Onondaga Lake, the Seneca River is moderately polluted by industrial and domestic waste, including high levels of mercury, PCBs, dioxin and ammonia.
 The New York State Department of Health advises limited consumption of fish from the lower river.

 Parts of the river are infested by non-native zebra mussels, which have depleted the level of dissolved oxygen, impacting fish populations.
 The population density of mussels in one particular section of the river below Cross Lake is considered among the highest in North America.

 The river is home to a population of common snapping turtles.
-In July 2001, there was a recorded attack on one 43 year old male, near Fobes Island, who sustained minor injuries to the calf of his leg.
+In July 2001, there was a recorded attack on a 43-year-old man, near Fobes Island, who sustained minor injuries to the calf of his leg.
 This has been the only recorded attack on humans in the river so far.